TopSwagCode/AspNetCore.GRPC/README.md

 ## Overview

-gRPC is an open source remote procedure call (RPC) system initially developed at Google in 2015. gRPC does not! stand for Google Remote Procedure Call, but "gRPC Remote Procedure Calls".
+gRPC is an open source remote procedure call (RPC) system initially developed at Google in 2015. gRPC does not! stands for Google Remote Procedure Call, but "gRPC Remote Procedure Calls".
 Below I have quoted their own page to give a small overview of what it is.

 > In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a gRPC server to handle client calls.
 On the client side, the client has a stub (referred to as just a client in some languages) that provides the same methods as the server.
 > ![grpc](assets/grpc-example.svg)